As a regular promoter of Haidt’s work, I have an opportunity and responsibility to speak out

 I’m just a youth pastor at a small church, but if I followed the advice of this prominent public intellectual, I think I’d become implicated in pastoral malpractice.
 This thought horrifies me.
 The thought that people would listen to this guy horrifies me.
 His behavior in this lecture makes me feel terrible for talking about his books.
 I want to be able to stop puking and screaming.
 If that freaks you out, please learn to be resilient enough to handle that.
 It’s actually literary exaggeration, by the way.

 So how can a “non-partisan” like Haidt actually be a partisan culture warrior?
 Simple.
 They’ve substituted partisan calculus for the academic pursuit of truth, and a ‘non-partisan’ pose is just as much of a political pose as any other.
 When the truth becomes politicized, we need to remember that this isn’t the truth’s fault.
-All of the polarization around climate science in the world, for example, doesn’t mean that we should balance our geology departments with skeptics and non-skeptics; some opinions are wrong, and others are far less substantiated by the evidence than others.
+All of the polarization around climate science in the world, for example, doesn’t mean that we should balance our geology departments with skeptics and non-skeptics.
+Nor should climate scientists be punished for upsetting conservative students with their research l.
+Some opinions are wrong, and others are far less substantiated by the evidence than others.
 We have to be able to correct wrong opinions, in spite of fragile people who take this as an identity threat rather than an invitation to reconciling discourse that leads us into truth.
 If we lose this, we lose the true heart of the University.

 So I hope he can hear this from me: Jonathan Haidt, I love you.
 I think your work in moral psychology has a significance for Christian theology that I suspect you can scarcely imagine, and it has had a huge influence on me.
 So you won’t be astonished to learn that, as a member of a conversionist religion that wants to invite everyone to follow Jesus, that I want to invite you to come to Jesus.